Tonomy-Foundation/Tonomy-ID-Integration/README.md

 Check `./scripts/install_prerequisits.sh` for way to install this on Ubuntu 20.0.4.

-## Software Repositories
-We use the Ubuntu 20.04 / 22.04 environments.
-Please use them, as Windows is not suggested & Mac is untested.
-If you have a Windows PC, it's suggested to install VirtualBox.

 ## Integration
 [Integration Repo](https://github.com/Tonomy-Foundation/Tonomy-ID-Integration)

+## Run

-* Follow these steps one by one & read them carefully.
+Follow these steps one by one & read them carefully.
 Do not rush through it.
 * Clone the repo
 * `git checkout development`
 * go through [this](https://github.com/Tonomy-Foundation/Tonomy-ID-Integration/blob/development/scripts/install_prerequisits.sh) script, line by line, and install the dependencies you don't have.